 Unlike the read sequence, quality scores cannot be “mapped” to any reference.
 Hence ABRIDGE stores quality values as reported and then compresses those with generic compressors.
 ABRIDGE can store quality values in four different ways – (1) Discard quality values of reference matched bases and include only the mismatched and inserted bases.
-For this case, quality values are stored within the enhanced CIGAR, (2) Store all quality scores with altered values for reference matched bases, (3) Store all quality values without making any change in the quality values, and (4) Discard quality scores altogether .
+For this case, quality values are stored within the integrated CIGAR, (2) Store all quality scores with altered values for reference matched bases, (3) Store all quality values without making any change in the quality values, and (4) Discard quality scores altogether .

-Para 3

 Information about the alignment of each read is typically stored in the CIGAR and the MD string.
 While CIGAR string can indicate the soft-clips, matches, insertion and deletions, it is not designed to store mismatched nucleotides and read inserts.
 MD string, on the other hand, reports the mismatched bases.
 Hence, both the CIGAR string and the MD string are needed to accurately reconstruct the appropriate alignment of the read to the reference.
-Since the CIGAR string and the MD string contain overlapping information we decided to integrate them and generate a single representation which we call the ‘integrated CIGAR (iCIGAR)’.
+Since the CIGAR string and the MD string contain overlapping information, we decided to integrate them and generate a single representation which we call the ‘integrated CIGAR (iCIGAR)’.
 The iCIGAR contains complete information from which the entire alignment can be reconstructed (\textbf{Figure \ref{abridge_IntegratedCIGARConstructionMF}}).
-Quality scores are stored within the iCIGAR if the user requests it.
+Quality scores are stored within the iCIGAR if the user requests a lossy compression.
 Quality scores for only the mismatched bases and the inserts are stored.
-If the user requests to store quality scores for all the nucleotide bases then they are stored in a separate file.
+A separate file is used to store quality scores, if th user launches a lossless compression.
 An illustration of how the iCIGAR string is constructed has been provided in \textbf{Figure \ref{abridge_IntegratedCIGARConstructionMF}}.
 Once each alignment entry is encoded, ABRIDGE generates an index file that speeds up file access in the future.
 The index contains information about the location of a pile of reads.
 During random access, the entire index file is read into memory.
 According to the request made by the user, a specific portion of the compressed file is read and subsequently decompressed.
 Consulting the index file eliminates the need to decompress the whole alignment, thereby speeding up random access.
 Finally, generic compressors are used to compress the index along with the concise alignment file.

-Para 5

 ABRIDGE will generate the compressed file in `.abridge` format which essentially compresses several files using one of the three compressors - Brotli, 7z or ZPAQ.
 During decompression, a SAM file is produced from the compressed files.
 The decompression step might require substituting dummy quality scores for some cases, depending on how the compression step stored the quality scores.
 ABRIDGE sorts the decompressed file and produces dummy read names where they were discarded to save space.
 Some applications, like genome-guided assembling, do not require the nucleotide sequence.
 Hence, ABRIDGE allows the user to decompress without generating the actual read sequence.
-This option is faster to execute since it does not require the reference to be used.
+This option is faster to execute since it does not require the reference to be read in.

 \section{Results}